 Following the closure of Loyola Hall in 2014 [see the link to the ‘Jesuit retreat centre with Jonah Jones artwork to close’ story, published in August 2013, below], the large rood cross has been incorporated into a new chapel in the village of Hurst Green, Lancashire, which has been a Jesuit parish for many years [click here for link to image of the rood cross on Wikipedia].

 The Stations of the Cross have gone to St Beuno’s, the Jesuit retreat centre at Tremeirchion in North Wales.
 At the time of writing they have still to be mounted.

-Loyola Hall itself was sold recently to an hotelier.
-Fr Matthew understands that the new owners are keen to retain Jonah Jones’s stained glass [example below]:
+Loyola Hall itself was sold in 2017 to Signature Living.
+Fr Matthew understands that they are keen to retain Jonah Jones’s stained glass [example below]:

 Photograph: Stephen Brayne

 The Hall will be used as a marriage venue, amongst other things.